ConsultantYD/YsaelDesage/content/authors/admin/_index.md

   url: https://www.mcgill.ca

 # Short bio (displayed in user profile at end of posts)
 bio: Resourceful application-oriented consultant, with a significant research background and various industrial experiences.
-Highly-adaptable, my focus revolves around problem-solving through the deployment of valuable solutions ranging from fast off-the-shelf based deliverables, to custom cutting-edge approaches and infrastructures.

 # Interests to show in About widget
 interests: